-Exclusive - The nation's last remaining example of medieval farming is to be sold
+Exclusive - The nation's last remaining example of medieval farming, Laxton Estate, is to be sold

-A NATIONAL treasure, the nation's last working feudal village, is being put up for sale.
+A NATIONAL treasure, the last working feudal village in Europe, is being put up for sale.

 The Advertiser revealed back in January the Crown Estate's acceptance it may not be the best owner for the Laxton Estate, which has operated an open field system and Court Leet, a farming practice common-place throughout the country since medieval times, but now the last existing working example, and, this week, it confirmed it was for sale.